 Length of Efficacy | Up to 8 months |

-Seresto Flea and Tick Collar For Cats is a veterinarian-recommended flea collar that is available for over-the-counter purchase.
+Seresto Flea & Tick Collar for Cats is a veterinarian-recommended flea collar that is available for over-the-counter purchase.
 This collar begins repelling fleas and 24 hours of placement on your cat.
 This product works on contact and does not require the flea to bite.

-Re-infesting fleas are typically repelled in a two-hour window after the initial 24 hours and ticks will be killed off within 48 hours of initial application.
+Re-infesting fleas are typically repelled in a 2-hour window after the initial 24 hours, and ticks will be killed off within 48 hours of initial application.
 The collars are very easy to use and are adjustable for the perfect fit.
 Cats must be at least 10 weeks of age to use this collar.

 6. Comfortis Chewable Tablets for Dogs and Cats